 In one way I like that the reviews are made by users that register to the site.
-This should in theory make the reviews unbiased.
-But on the other hand this also some disadvantages, and it can easily be manipulated.
+This should, in theory, make the reviews unbiased as you get reviews from many different people.

-So what do I mean when I say reviews can be manipulated on review sites like this?
+So what do I mean when I say reviews can be manipulated or end up actually giving you the wrong impression on review sites like this?

 I know this, as I have worked with online marketing myself for many years, and I have once been in a company that was doing this and trying to push up the ratings by leaving a lot of VERY positive reviews for certain companies.
 This is one risk of user reviews.

 Another flaw is that often people only write reviews when they are upset.
 Think about it yourself – when you have a bad experience, you are probably more likely to actively look for a place to share your experience and leave a review than you are, when you are satisfied with a certain service.